zivc/cv/cv.md

 I like tinkering in my spare time, playing with Philips Hue (ZigBee), AWS (Lambda), and messing about with other services in little projects to continuously improve my skillset.
 Some of the bigger projects are;

+__N/A__ : 2017-present - I built and maintain an anonymous review platform built with React (GatsbyJS), Typescript, Google Maps, Netlify, and AWS Lambda.

 __GetDarker__ : 2004-2014 worked with my brother on a platform pushing Dubstep music.
 Built and managed our own streaming network from scratch, utilising 3gbps of dedicated bandwidth through WOWZA Media Server delivering live 'TV' broadcasts of DJs playing sets to a global audience.
 In 2004 we streamed RinseFM (at the time was a pirate radio station only available in London) over the Internet to help enable worldwide listeners.
 2009 we worked on an audio file sharing service for artists and producers - similar to what SoundCloud has become today.
 Released various compilation albums over the years and been privileged enough to have thrown many parties around the world as a result.